 Meeting with the registered qualifying patient advisor to share your personal experiences with the medical marijuana program is an important part of the regulatory process and allows for real patients to impact positive outcomes for themselves and other patients.

 Make regulatory suggestions that will help improve safe access for medical marijuana patients and safeguard that access from any interference.

 When particular topics are enshrined into law, it becomes important to work with the legislature on legislation to address those particular topics.

 When troubleshooting topics for medical patients, sometimes waivers and administrative changes are possible to resolve the issue.

 Make An Appointment

-The registered qualifying patient advisor is currently available to meet with qualifying patients, caregivers, Medical Marijuana Treatment Center (MTC) operators, and other stakeholders via Zoom on the first, second, and third Friday of each month from noon to 5pm.
+The registered qualifying patient advisor is currently available to meet with qualifying patients, caregivers, Medical Marijuana Treatment Center (MTC) operators, and other stakeholders via Zoom weekdays from 9am to 5pm.